lijx10/razer-laptop-control/README.md

 # Ubuntu for Razer Blade 14 2021.
 By Jiaxin Li
 ## Install Ubuntu 21.04 or newer.
 Blade 14 2021 is using Intel AX210 wifi card.
 The first kernel that includes proper driver is version 5.10.
-However, Ubuntu 20.04 comes with kernel 5.8.x, and it is non-trivial to upgrade the kernel to 5.10 because libc version compatibility.
-It is easier to install Ubuntu 21.04 that comes with kernel version 5.11.
+However, Ubuntu 20.04.2 comes with kernel 5.8.x, and it is non-trivial to upgrade the kernel to 5.10 because libc version compatibility.
+Good news is that Ubuntu 20.04.3 is shipped with kernel 5.11.x.
+Please wait for Aug 26, 2021 to get Ubuntu 20.04.3.

 You may need to disable `security boot` in BIOS to avoid problems like low-resolution during Ubuntu installation.